-- In consultation with the Principal, to draft the first formal budget plan of the financial year - To establish and maintain an up to date 3-year financial plan - To consider a budget position statement including virement decisions at least termly and to report significant anomalies from the anticipated position to the Governing Body - To ensure that the school operates within the Financial Regulations of the new Academies Handbook - To monitor expenditure of all voluntary funds kept on behalf of the Governing Body - To annually review charges and remissions policies and expenses policies. - To make decisions in respect of service agreements - To make decisions on expenditure following recommendations from other committees - To prepare financial statements for inclusion in the governing body report to parents - To ensure, as far as is practical, that Health and Safety issues are appropriately prioritised - To determine whether sufficient funds are available for pay increments as recommended by the Principal - In the light of the Principal's Performance Management Group's recommendations, to determine whether sufficient funds are available for increments - To monitor the progress and development of the school development plan and report back to the governing body - To monitor the school self-evaluation cycle and to report findings back to the governing body - To monitor the progress of development and review of policies - Collect evidence from monitoring visits by governors - To monitor the progress, development and review of policies - To ensure that Auditors are in place - To monitor and review Single Central Record - Monitor the use of Pupil Premium and Sports Premium
+- Collaborating with the Principal to draft the initial budget plan for the financial year. - Developing and maintaining a current three-year financial plan. - Reviewing budget statements, including any virement decisions, at least termly, and reporting significant discrepancies to the Governing Body. - Ensuring compliance with the Financial Regulations outlined in the new Academies Handbook. - Monitoring expenditure of all voluntary funds managed on behalf of the Governing Body. - Annually reviewing policies on charges, remissions, and expenses. - Making decisions regarding service agreements and expenditures based on recommendations from other committees. - Preparing financial statements for inclusion in the Governing Body's report to parents. - Ensuring, as far as possible, that Health and Safety issues are properly prioritized. - Determining the availability of funds for pay increments as recommended by the Principal. - Based on recommendations from the Principal's Performance Management Group, deciding on the availability of funds for pay increments. - Tracking the progress and development of the school development plan and reporting back to the Governing Body. - Monitoring the school's self-evaluation process and reporting findings to the Governing Body. - Overseeing the progress, development, and review of policies. - Gathering evidence from monitoring visits by governors. - Ensuring that auditors are in place. - Reviewing and monitoring the Single Central Record. - Overseeing the use of Pupil Premium and Sports Premium funds.